What is Computational Fluid Dynamics

 Significance of Computational Fluid Dynamics Explosion Study

-Computational Fluid Dynamics is a very comprehensive analysis tool, as it can accurately visualize the complex physics more realistically, and the tools have powerful visualization capabilities.
-Engineers can analyse the performance of a wide range of gas cloud dispersion, fires and vapor cloud explosion configurations in the virtual computer environment without the time, expense, and disruption required to make actual changes onsite.
-Visualization of 3D videos also improve the understanding of consequences from unwanted gas and liquid releases.
+Computational Fluid Dynamics is a very comprehensive analysis tool, as it can accurately visualize complex physics more realistically, and the tools have powerful visualization capabilities.
+Engineers can analyze the performance of a wide range of gas cloud dispersion, fires, and vapor cloud explosion configurations in the virtual computer environment without the time, expense, and disruption required to make actual changes onsite.
+Visualization of 3D videos also improves the understanding of the consequences of unwanted gas and liquid releases.

-3D modelling is predominantly used for design purpose and also for process safety applications considering the better picture on the facility provided.
+3D modeling is predominantly used for design purposes and also for process safety applications considering the better picture of the facility provided.
 3D models will also attempt a more complete description of the physical and chemical processes involved, including better representation of the geometry and the accuracy of numerical schemes.

-- An obstructed environment equivalent to a porous.
+- An obstructed environment is equivalent to a porous.

 - A confined environment.